Use Case

 The Science

 Car sickness occurs when your inner ear senses movement but your eyes see a stationary interior.
-This sensory mismatch triggers nausea, dizziness, and cold sweats.
+This sensory mismatch can trigger nausea, dizziness, and cold sweats.

 How Stillwave Helps